rastersoft/Oops/README.md

-#Gitso
+#Oops

-Gitso is a frontend to reverse VNC connections.
+Oops is a frontend for reverse VNC connections.
 It is meant to be a simple two-step process that connects one person to another's screen.

-Original Project is kept at: https://code.google.com/p/gitso/
+It is based on Gitso.
+The original project is kept at: https://code.google.com/p/gitso/

-Few changes made by AustP:

-+ Minimization now minimizes to the task tray
-+ When using the command line switch --listen, Gitso starts minimized

-Changes made by Rastersoft:

 + Internationalization and localization support
-+ Fixed the interface in Linux (some elements where put outside the window)
++ Changed the interface from wxWidgets to TkInter, which also fixed the interface in Linux (some elements where put outside the window)
++ Now deletes the text in the address entry when the user clicks on it

-##Building Gitso
+##Building Oops
 ####Windows
-In the src folder you will find instructions on how to build Gitso on Windows along with installation files.
+In the src folder you will find instructions on how to build Oops on Windows along with installation files.
-**You may have to change some paths in *makegitso.bat*** depending on your installation.
+**You may have to change some paths in *makeoops.bat*** depending on your installation.

 ####Mac
 These instructions have been taken from https://code.google.com/p/gitso/wiki/BuildOSX